typeintandem/tandem/README.md

 containers.
 To run a Docker image, just run `./dev <image name>` from this directory.
 This repository will be mounted inside the container in `~`.

-To add a new Docker image, create a `Dockerfile` in a new directory in `docker/images`.
+To add a new Docker image, create a `Dockerfile` in a new directory.
 The name of the directory should be the name you want for the image.

 **Note:** Containers are removed when you `exit` from them, so don't save